ubaldot/dymoval/docs/source/getting_started.rst

 Now that you understand the process, you can gain hands-on experience with the tutorial.
-If you want to learn more about model validation, how Dymoval relates to it, and how to address issues when the results are disappointing, feel free to check the some_theory section.
+If you want to learn more about model validation, how Dymoval relates to it, and how to address issues when the results are disappointing, feel free to check the :ref: `some_theory` section.

 **********
  Tutorial